reivaxy/iotFeeder/README.md

-WORK IN PROGRESS, only a prototype is being tested right now, on my desk, not on actuall aquarium :)
+WORK IN PROGRESS, only a prototype is being tested right now, on my desk, not on actual aquarium :)

 This will be a module of the Iotinator framework (https://github.com/reivaxy/iotinator), which can already work autonomously (no master module is needed).